ECorreia45/URL-Shortener/README.md

 ###Deployment

-To deploy to Heroku simply jump to the release branch with ``git checkout release`` then merge your master branch with ``git merge master`` and push it through with ``git push origin release``.
+To deploy to Heroku simply jump to the release branch with ``git checkout release`` then merge your deploy branch with ``git merge deploy`` and push it through with ``git push origin release``.

 If you did good by making sure everything is fine, things should pass codeship test